fishsciences/artemis_methods/methods/methods.md

 [https://github.com/fishsciences/artemis_methods](https://github.com/fishsciences/artemis_methods).
-Note that while `artemis` contains similar functions to simulate data, we opted to replicate the data outside of `artemis`'s functions for transparancy.
+Note that while `artemis` contains similar functions to simulate data, we opted to replicate the data outside of `artemis`'s functions for transparency.
+We also demonstrate the performance of `artemis` versus standard linear models using real-world data.

 ## Experimental Data

-We also demonstrate the performance of `artemis` verse standard linear models using real-world data.
  <!-- From help file for datasets -->
- qPCR results of Delta Smelt live car experiment conducted in the primary of the CVP.
-The second of two experiments completed on 2017-08-02, part of a series of 6 experiments total completed at the CVP with dead Delta Smelt in August-September of 2017.
-This experiment was identical to the first (`cvp01`).
+ The data used were the qPCR results of two Delta Smelt live car experiments conducted in the primary channel of the Central Valley Project.
+The experiments were completed on 2017-08-02, part of a series of 6 experiments total completed at the CVP with dead Delta Smelt in August-September of 2017.
+The two experiments were identical in design and execution.
 100 dead Delta Smelt were placed in a car and suspended from the primary louvers.
-From distances of 10-50m, 3 replicate filters were taken every 10m at 50mL and 200mL, sampled from near to far relative to live car.
-Note that the live car itself (Distance_m = ~0) was not actually sampled.
-Date: 2017-08-02 StdCrvID: ds-2018-09-27 Tech reps per filter: 3 Total filters: 30 Biomass (N): 100 Distance range (m):
+From distances of 10-50m, 3 replicate filters were taken every 10m at 50mL and 200mL, sampled from near to far relative to the car.
+Note that the car itself (Distance_m = ~0) was not actually sampled.
+Each filter was extracted and analyzed three times with qPCR (three technical replications).
+The qPCR data from these experiments is plotted in Figure X.
- 10-50 Volume values (mL): 50, 200

 To compare the performance of these models, two different methods were used.
 First, the Pareto-Smoothed Leave-one-out Information Criteria